Bartosz95/Memo-game/README.md

 ./gradlew run
 ```
 ## Use application
-When application has started at first will be visible menu view.
+When the application has started at first there will be a visible menu view.
 #### Menu
 Main looks like below.
 Like it see it included 3 buttons:
  * PLAY - run the game with is presented in section **Game**,